oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/object-storage/object-storage.md

 ## Task 4: Load images

 We are now ready to load images into appropriate folders.
-The following steps might seem a bit long and far from being optimal as all images will be loaded using **Upload** utility provided on **Bucket Details** page.
-More elegant way of uploading would be to upload programmatically.
+The following steps might seem a bit time consuming and far from being optimal as all images will be loaded using **Upload** utility provided on **Bucket Details** page.
+More elegant way of uploading would be to run the image load programmatically.

 The main issue with **Upload** is that you can only load approx. 200 images in one attempt.
 This means repeating the upload step several times to upload all 5000 images.
-This step can take approx 20-30 minutes to complete.
+This step can take approx. 30 minutes to complete.

 1. Step 1: Initiate images Upload